zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

   Your committed content is now visible to the public on the learning-library (upstream/master or production) repository.

-## Task 6: Access your workshop in GitHub
+## Task 6: Accessing your workshop in GitHub

 After your pull request is complete, wait a few minutes and perform the steps below.
 Github pages takes approximately 5 minutes for the pages to be copied